Chart Color Schemes

 Inverell Surrounds - East hosts an older demographic, ranking in the top quartile nationwide

-Inverell Surrounds - East's median age at 47 years is significantly higher than the Rest of NSW average of 43 and exceeds the national average of 38 years.
-The age profile shows that those aged 55-64 years make up a prominent 15.2%, while the 15-24 year-olds are comparatively smaller at 9.0%.
-Between 2021 and present, the 5-14 age group has increased from 12.5% to 13.6% of the population.
-Conversely, the 45-54 age cohort has decreased from 14.2% to 12.2%, and the 15-24 year-olds have dropped from 10.4% to 9.0%.
-By 2041, Inverell Surrounds - East is expected to experience notable shifts in its age composition.
-The 75-84 age group is projected to grow by 35%, reaching 578 people from the current 427.
-The aging population trend is evident, with those aged 65 and above comprising 50% of the projected growth.
-Conversely, numbers in the 15-24 age range are expected to fall by 8%.
+Inverell Surrounds - East has a median age of 47 years, which is significantly higher than the Rest of NSW average of 43 and substantially exceeds the national average of 38 years.
+The age profile shows that those aged 55-64 are particularly prominent at 15.2%, while the 15-24 group is comparatively smaller at 9.0% compared to the Rest of NSW.
+Between 2021 and present, the 5-14 age group has grown from 12.5% to 13.6% of the population.
+Conversely, the 45-54 cohort has declined from 14.2% to 12.2%, and the 15-24 group has dropped from 10.4% to 9.0%.
+By 2041, Inverell Surrounds - East is expected to see notable shifts in its age composition.
+Leading this demographic shift, the 75-84 age group will grow by 35 people, reaching 578 from 427.
+The aging population trend is clear, with those aged 65 and above comprising 50% of projected growth.
+Conversely, numbers in the 15-24 age range are expected to fall by approximately 8%.